Meet AML Compliance

 What is AML?

 Anti-money laundering (AML) describes the legal controls that require financial institutions and other regulated entities to prevent, detect, and report money laundering activities.
+Directives such as the Bank Secrecy Act (BSA) of 1970 and the more recent USA Patriot Act require financial institutions to comply with AML measures.
 Anti-money laundering (AML) refers to a set of procedures, laws and regulations designed to stop the practice of generating income through illegal actions.
 Though anti-money laundering laws cover a relatively limited number of transactions and criminal behaviors, their implications are far-reaching.

 Who is Impacted?

-AML regulations require financial institutions issuing credit or allowing customers to open accounts to complete due-diligence procedures to ensure they are not aiding in money laundering activities.
-It’s up to financial institutions that issue credit or allow customers to open accounts to investigate customers to ensure they are not taking part in a money laundering scheme.
+AML regulations require financial institutions issuing credit or allowing customers to open accounts to complete due-diligence procedures to ensure they are not aiding in money laundering activities or financial crimes.
+It’s up to financial institutions that issue credit or allow customers to open accounts to practice enhanced due diligence and verify that customers to ensure they are not taking part in a money laundering scheme.
 They must verify where large sums of money originated, monitor suspicious activities and report material cash transactions.

 AML Compliance and Your Online Identity Verification Process